vPeteWalker/midway/files/files.rst

    .. note::

-      When utilizing the HPOC, it is recommended to use .8 to .14 for the last octet for the 7 IP addresses (2 if a single-FSVM deployment) required by the File Server VMs (FSVM) in the proceeding steps.
+      When utilizing the HPOC, it is recommended to use .8 to .14 for the last octet for the 7 IP addresses required by the File Server VMs (FSVM) in the proceeding steps.

 #.
 In the *Client Network* tab, do the following in the indicated fields: